Monkeystation/photanol-com/src/pages/index.md

     - name: Joost Teixeira de Mattos
       function: Co-inventor & Co-founder
-      text: Prof. Teixeira de Mattos is a leading expert on microbial physiology and fermentation and Photanol’s co-inventor.
-Together with Prof.
-        Hellingwerf, he defined the optimum conditions for cultivating our cyanos and was later integral in securing key partner, Nouryon.
+      text: Prof. Teixeira de Mattos is a leading expert on microbial physiology and fermentation.
+Together with Prof. Hellingwerf, he defined the optimum conditions for cultivating our cyanos and was later integral in securing key partner, Nouryon.
 In 2016, Joost moved on to a start-up innovating circular energy solutions.
       linkedin: https://www.linkedin.com/in/joost-teixeira-de-mattos-461a3748/
       image: /img/team_joost-t.jpg
 vacancies: